 - Providing accurate and useful information from which County officials can make decisions in the best interest of the citizens of Greene County.

 - Offering friendly, fair and efficient service to our citizens and striving to improve our procedures to best benefit taxpayers.

 The Commissioner of the Revenue's Office is regulated by the State Code of Virginia and is responsible for upholding the Constitution of the laws of Virginia.
-Larry Snow is the Commissioner of Revenue for the County of Greene.
+Kimberly Tate is the Commissioner of Revenue for the County of Greene.